Sarxdan/Birthday-Blast-GP2/Assets/ThirdPersonController/README.txt

 (if the controller is NOT working)
 (if the controller is NOT working)

-1. Remove ThirdPersonController from the scene
+1. Remove the Existing ThirdPersonController from the scene

-2. GameObject -> Cinemachine -> Virtual Camera
+2. Make sure there is no Cinemachine component on any camera in the scene before using ThirdPersonController

-3. Remove the newly created Camera (NOT MainCamera)
+3. Drag in ThirdPersonController again.

-4. Done
+4. Done (should work now)